dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **When would you create a new user group?**

-User groups are created to controll access.
+User groups are created to control access.
 In managed, user groups can be assigned environment or cluster permissions.
 User groups can be created manually or via LDAP/SAML/OpenID integration.
-You would normally create a user group with cluster permissions for your dynatrace administrators so they  have access to Cluster Management Console and can manage your monitoring environments and Dynatrace Server.
+You would normally create a user group with cluster permissions for your dynatrace administrators so they  have access to Cluster Management Console, and can manage your monitoring environments and Dynatrace Server.

-Environment ermissions are granted to users of monitoring environments.
-They allow you to controll which environments can be accessed and to which level.
+Environment permissions are granted to users of monitoring environments.
+They allow you to control which environments can be accessed and to which level.
 You would normally require multiple user groups for different user access levels.
-For example you may require one with read only permissions for application owners and another with change monitoring settings for your DevOps team.
+For example, you may require one with read only permissions for application owners and another with change monitoring settings for your DevOps team.

 **How do you create a new user group?**

-Assuming you are not using any user integration then user groups can be created using the Cluster Management Console but this can be cumbersome if you have a large amount to manage.
+Assuming you are not using any user integration then user groups can be created using the Cluster Management Console, but this can be cumbersome if you have a large amount to manage.

 In this exercise we will create a new user group and assign full environment permissions to our previously created environment via an API call.